 811, Ho Sing Hang (SHB)

-For the last few years my research has primarily focused on some fundamental unresolved issues in network information theory.
-Before this my research mainly dealt with theoretical issues connected to combinatorial optimization problems in both finite and large systems, primarily motivated by conjectures posed by statistical physicists.
-Apart from these two long-term affairs, I have also had brief fancy for a bunch of isolated issues, mostly as a collaborator with some very interesting colleagues.A summary of my research is available here.
+During my doctoral and post-doctoral period my research mainly dealt with theoretical issues connected to combinatorial optimization problems in both finite and large systems, primarily motivated by conjectures posed by statistical physicists.
+Apart from these problems, I have also had brief fancy for a bunch of isolated issues, mostly as a collaborator with some very interesting colleagues.A summary of my research is available here.

-Basic circuit theory (Fall 2007)
+Basic circuit theory (most recent: Fall 2007)

-Advanced Engineering Mathematics (Fall 2011, Fall 2012)
+Advanced Engineering Mathematics (most recent: Fall 2012)